Solid colors always work best. The

 unless you are a body builder type and want to show pumped up arms.

-Bring more clothes than you need so we have plenty to choose from.
+Bring more clothing choices than you need so we have plenty to choose from.

 styling products.
-If you use the M/U artist she will have what is needed.
-If you have a favorite color lipstick or other makeup bring it.
+If you use one of my M/U artists she will have what is needed.
+If you have a favorite color lipstick or other makeup and or makeup alergies bring your own and she will apply it.

 Note: If you are a blonde, red head